solarwinds/ChessProject/ChessProject-Java/NOTES.md

     the *Pawn* class itself.

-    An alternative thing that the test might be trying to do (though I don't think so, because of its name) is to test that BLACK isn't allowed to have any pawns on "row 7" and WHITE isn't allowed to have any pawns on "row 0".
+    An alternative thing that the test might be trying to do (though I don't think so, because of its name, and because its using Black pawns) is to test that White isn't allowed to have any pawns on "row 0".
 The movement rules (and initial-placement rules) should prohibit that.
     That would be a good thing to test too, but I think I'll add that later as an additional test, once I've got this initial set all passing.

   - Now I get 3 errors from my 14 tests, all because of the unimplemented *Move() method  in the *Pawn* class.
 According to the spec in thw README file, pawns can only move forward one space